MachinisteWeb/node-atlas/TLDR.md

 {
-    "home": {                               /* Set a key to use parameters defined or from url into code. */ "url": "/",                         /* Set the url to request for a page. */ "output": "home.html",            /* Set the pathname for save an HTML file represent the output in static. */ "template": "home.htm",             /* Assign the view file used to render content information. */ "variation": "home.json",           /* Assign the specific variation file used for localize page. */ "controller": "home.js"             /* Assign the specific controller file used for the home page (get last articles, number of suscribers, etc.). */
+    "home": {                               /* Set a key to use parameters defined or from url into code. */ "url": "/",                         /* Set the url to request for a page. */ "output": "home.html",              /* Set the pathname for save an HTML file represent the output in static. */ "view": "home.htm",                 /* Assign the view file used to render content information. */ "variation": "home.json",           /* Assign the specific variation file used for localize page. */ "controller": "home.js"             /* Assign the specific controller file used for the home page (get last articles, number of suscribers, etc.). */
     },
     "presentation": {
         "url": "/presentation/",
         "output": "presentation.html",
-        "template": "default.htm",          /* A same template with... */
+        "view": "default.htm",              /* A same view with... */
         "variation": "presentation.json"    /* ...different variation can generate different content page (see "error"). */ },
     "members": {
         "url": "/members/",
         "output": "members.html",
-        "template": "members.htm",
+        "view": "members.htm",
         "variation": "members.json",
         "controller": "members.js"
     },
     "memberV2": {                           /* A new version of "member" render for pages. */
-        "url": "/members/:member/",         /* The ":member" part represent the current member requested... */ "output": "members/bob.html",     /* ...and a fake user is used for a static render into generated files. */ "template": "member.htm",
+        "url": "/members/:member/",         /* The ":member" part represent the current member requested... */ "output": "members/bob.html",       /* ...and a fake user is used for a static render into generated files. */ "view": "member.htm",
         "variation": "member.json",
         "controller": "member.js"
     },